By Lawrence Haywood, Jun 13, 2024

 Sung Sot Cave

 By comparison, Ninh Binh is relatively lacking in the cave department.
-You will be rowed through a few in Tam Coc, Trang An and in the Van Long wetlands, though they are really just short gaps in the mountains.
-The caves still create a wonderful atmosphere, but nothing like the grandeur of Halong Bay, where stalactites and stalagmites dwarf people and are illuminated in colourful lights for a more dramatic effect.
+You will be rowed through a few in Tam Coc, Trang An, and the Van Long wetlands, though they are really just short gaps in the mountains.
+The caves still create a wonderful atmosphere, but nothing like the grandeur of Halong Bay, where stalactites and stalagmites dwarf people and are illuminated in colorful lights for a more dramatic effect.
 The best example of a Ninh Binh cave is definitely the Cave of the Prehistoric Man in Cuc Phuong National Park, excavated in 1966 to reveal an array of human graves as well as sharp weapons and tools dating back over 7,500 years.

-Halong Bay or Ninh Binh?
+=> Halong Bay or Ninh Binh?

 • Halong Bay.
 It is famous for its amazing caves and will continue to best Ninh Binh until more are potentially discovered.